Bonvoy moves to dynamic pricing

 Award tables scrapped, dynamic pricing is in

-Marriott Bonvoy just announced that the program will move from award tables to dynamic pricing for award stays, where the amount of points
+But now, Marriott Bonvoy has just announced that the program will move from award tables to dynamic pricing for award stays, where the

 While the devil is in the details (which haven't yet been fully released), this is similar to the pricing model used in Hilton Honors and IHG Rewards, where the quantity of reward points earned from a stay is based on the cash price, but with both a minimum and capped amount.